UAlbertaCompEClub/compesite-hugo/README.md

 [Install Git](https://git-scm.com/downloads).

 ## Hugo
-The extended edition of Hugo is needed since the website uses SASS for styling.
+The extended edition of Hugo is needed since the website uses SASS for styling.

 ### Linux